Using Bare Metal service as a standalone service¶

 Currently supported for the use of ramdisks with the redfish-virtual-media

-boot interfaces, an operator may request an explict ISO file to
+and ipxe boot interfaces, an operator may request an explict ISO file to

 be booted.